Killick Martin & Company: William Thompson & Company / Ben Line

-Alfred Holt & Company / Blue Funnel LineIn 1920 Alfred Holt & Company's ‘Blue Funnel Line’ started a service with Ellerman Lines & Bucknall known as the Far East Line and appointed Killick Martin & Company as their agents for this service as well as for Ben Line as each service offered alternative UK ports.
+Alfred Holt & Company / Blue Funnel Line

+In 1920 Alfred Holt & Company's ‘Blue Funnel Line’ started a service with Ellerman Lines & Bucknall known as the Far East Line and appointed Killick Martin & Company as their agents for this service as well as for Ben Line as each service offered alternative UK ports.

 In 1935 Blue Funnel Line purchased Glen Line, a direct competitor to Ben Line in the Far East Europe trade lane.
 Despite this acquisition creating potential conflicts for Killick Martin & Company no changes were made by any party at this time.

 The Far East trade stopped in 1942 with the Japanese capture of Singapore.
 During the war Blue Funnel Line lost 30 vessels.
 After the war all parties agreed it was difficult for Killick Martin & Company to continue to represent both Ben Line and Blue Funnel Line so a mutual decision was made between all parties that Killick Martin & Company should sadly terminate the Blue Funnel Line agency.
 Killick Martin & Company would continue to represent William Thompson & Company's Ben Line.

+Elder Dempster Lines

-Elder Dempster LinesMV Aureol was a passenger/cargo ship, along with her sister ships, MV Apapa and MV Accra and the last flag ship of the Elder Dempster Lines fleet.
+MV Aureol was a passenger/cargo ship, along with her sister ships, MV Apapa and MV Accra and the last flag ship of the Elder Dempster Lines fleet.
 Together with her sister ships, she operated services to Ghana and Nigeria.
 She was sold in 1974.
 In 1933 Sir Richard Holt, Chairman of Elder Dempster Lines wrote to Killick Martin & Company informing them of their London offices were to close and invited Killick Martin & Company to represent them.
 Sir Richard Holt, senior partner in Alfred Holt & Company has been asked to undertake the reconstruction of Elder Dempster Line after it went into administration by their administrator.
 Sir Richard Holt's relationship with Killick Martin & Company dated back to the period when they were agents for Alfred Holt & Company.
 15 employees from Elder Dempster Lines London offices were transferred to Killick Martin & Company.

 MV Aureol was a passenger/cargo ship, along with her sister ships, MV Apapa and MV Accra and the last flag ship of the Elder Dempster Lines fleet.
 Together with her sister ships, she operated services to Ghana and Nigeria.
 She was sold in 1974.

 In 1951 Elder Dempster Lines took over the British & Burmese Steam Navigation Company and in 1957 took a 33% stake in Nigerian National Shipping Line, although sold this to the Nigerian government in 1961.

 In 1965 Elder Dempster Lines cam under the ownership of Ocean Steamship Company (Blue Funnel Line) and in 1970 acquired Shaw, Savill & Albion Line.

 In 1983 Killick Martin & Company celebrated the 50th anniversary of its partnership with Elder Dempster Lines.

 The end for the Elder Dempster Lines name came to in 1989 when it was bought by the French firm Delmas.
 Delmas was in turn brought by CMA-CGM in 2005 and fully integrated into CMA-CGM in 2016 when the name was dropped.